Ramsay is an award-winning writer, journalist, print and digital editor in the fields of travel, luxury, fashion, music, art and architecture.

 Ramsay is also known for his work with his friend, chef and travel personality, the late Anthony Bourdain, with whom he produced and appeared in the Emmy-nominated No Reservations – Beirut (2006), No Reservations – Back To Beirut (2010) – both for The Travel Channel, and Parts Unknown with Anthony Bourdain – Beirut (2015).
 Read about his time with Tony here.

-Ramsay holds an MA with Honours in History from the University of Edinburgh, an MA with Distinction in International Relations & History from the London School of Economics and a PostGrad Diploma with Distinction in Print Journalism from the London College of Printing.
+Ramsay holds an MA with Honours in History from the University of Edinburgh, an MA with Distinction in International Relations & History from the London School of Economics, a PostGrad Diploma with Distinction in Print Journalism from the London College of Printing, a Diploma in Creative Writing from the University of East Anglia, and a PGCE in English Literature from Goldsmiths University.